gangix/ocean-tracker/README.md

 #### To Make it ready to Prod
  -Proper db should be used.
 Mysql, MongoDb depends on requirements<br />
- -If application will run more than one instance, scheduler should be configured proparly<br />
+ -If application will run more than one instance, scheduler should be configured properly<br />
  -Instead of polling periodically, would be more consistent to get data when it s updated by using webSocket<br />
  -If we have to call rest API, we should configure circuit breaker pattern<br />
-  think about fallback scenarios and try to act fast when remote server down to release waiting threads in application.
- -More logging needed.
+  think about fallback scenarios and try to act fast when remote server down to release waiting threads in application.<br /> -More logging needed. <br />
  -Handling exceptions aspect oriented way